Workflow Control Plane

 block | Step is blocked by policy | Skip or abort workflow |

-require_approval | Human approval required | Wait for approval (Enterprise) |
+require_approval | Human approval required | Wait for approval (evaluation tier and enterprise) |

 Step Types